Determination of the demographic profiles of the average person interested in taking a cruise as a holiday option

 There is also a high level of repeat cruise passengers, with around 50% of customers taking a cruise yearly, and around 25% interested in repeating the experience in the future.

-If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position this autumn 2020 (vacancies in October).Enter
+If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position in 2023.Enter

 The maritime cluster offers considerable job opportunities to workers and professionals unemployed or seeking for an occupational change.Enter